 It may be useful to invest in treat balls and interactive toys to keep your Dalmatian stimulated when alone as when bored and left they can become destructive.
 Because of this crate training may also prevent the dog from performing the destructive behaviour when left.

-Its important to socialize with a variety of dogs on and off lead as they can be known to show aggressive behavior.
-When socializing pay attention to what signals your dog is showing, whether they are find the socialization a positive or negative experience.
-As the more negative experiences withdogs can then transfer to each meeting situation.
+Its important to socialize with a variety of dogs on and off lead as they can be known to show aggressive behaviour.
+When socializing pay attention to what signals your dog is showing, whether they are finding the socialization a positive or negative experience.
+As the more negative experiences with dogs can then transfer to each meeting situation.

 Dalmatians shed all year round so be prepared to have white hairs all over your clothes.